 "Most likely.
 He is still breathing and the bleeding seems to have stopped."
 Answered the doctor, giving a small smile and then he too got in the truck.

-When they arrived to the hospital, the boy's beats were low, very low.
+When they arrived to the hospital, the boy's pulse was low, very low.
 It took around three hours for the doctors to make a complete check over the boy's body and heal his wounds.

 The white-haired boy had a few broken ribs, the others were just bruised.
 His right arm was dislocated, and was quickly fixed and fastened to stop it from moving.
 Several scratches and bruises covered all his body, but the most damaged part was the abdomen.
 His left leg had a deep gash on it, which was needed to be cleansed and sutured.

 "How is he?"
-Mustang asked the doctor, when they met up after the treatment.
+Mustang asked the doctor, when they met up after the operation.
 They were standing outside the door of the boy's room.

 "Excellent considering all of his injuries.
 His right arm was dislocated; nothing difficult to fix.
-Broken and bruised ribs, scratches and gashes on the arms, legs and chest.
+Broken and bruised ribs; scratches and gashes on the arms, legs and chest.
 Some of them were beginning to get infected, but we were able to clean them off on time.
-Left leg cut opened, we had to suture is, fortunately it had been bandaged as well.
+Left leg cut opened, we had to suture and bandaged it.
 We gave him antibiotics as well, just to be safe."

 Mustang nodded in understanding.
 "Perfect, has anyone called or come for him?"

 "No one, but I think you need to know something Colonel.
-Those wounds were not caused by a mere fight nor were they some kind of abuse.
-This boy is definitely not a civilian; he has old scars in an amount that you would see from a war veteran."
+Those wounds were not caused by a mere fight, nor were they some kind of abuse.
+This boy is not a civilian.
+He has old scars, in an amount that you would see from a war veteran."

 Mustang looked at the doctor and then back at the door.
 "I'll take it into consideration, thank you very much Doctor."
 They shook hands.
 "Can we see him?"